Basic setup for Cloud App Security

-The following procedure gives you instructions for customizing the Cloud App Security portal.
+The following procedure gives you instructions for customizing the Microsoft Cloud App Security portal.

-For portal access it is necessary to add the following IP addresses to your Firewall's whitelist to provide access for the Cloud App Security portal:
+For portal access, it's necessary to add the following IP addresses to your Firewall's allow list to provide access for the Cloud App Security portal:

 To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: Office 365 URLs and IP address ranges.

 Set up the portal

 In the Cloud App Security portal, in the menu bar, select the settings cog and select Settings to configure your organization's details.

 Under Organization details, it's important that you provide an Organization display name for your organization.
 It's displayed on emails and web pages sent from the system.

 Provide an Environment name (tenant).
 This information is especially important if you manage more than one tenant.